Creating an experience

 Workspace tabbed navigation diagram

-Workspace tabbed navigation
+Workspace tabbed navigation with sub-tabs

 Breadcrumb navigation is provided by the breadcrumb app shell.
 Breadcrumbs simplify the nav experience, limiting users to a single view at a time.
 This allows space to create more focused, web-app-like views of a single task.
 Breadcrumbs also display in a hierarchical structure at the top of the workspace as the user navigates through their flow, so they can easily see where they’ve been and how information is connected.